dmsurti/AssimpKit/README.md

 Class/Category        | Description
 ----------------------| -----------------
 SCNScene(AssimpImport)| The container for all SceneKit content, loaded with assimp.
-SCNAssimpAnimation    | The container for all SceneKit skeletal animation content.
+SCNNode(AssimpImport) | The node category to add animation to a node.

 You can use the AssimpKit category defined on SCNScene to load scenes.